Br1an6/Cloud-Benchmarking/readme.txt

 		chmod +x run.sh
 After the script finished, all the results will be store under /results.
 The file title will contain all the informations for different parameters.
 (Total: 8 files)

+	For 8 threads 10-minute, Please run:
+	./run_10min.sh
+After the script finished, all the results will be store under /results_10min.
+The file title will contain all the informations for different parameters.
+(Total: 2 files)

 How to start benchmarking GPU
        	First, change the current directory to /GPU under folder “PA1_Liu_Pereira”: cd GPU/kernel/kernel/